 Currently co-Executive Producer of CNS’ Civil Society television and web podcast, Barry is also Secretary/ Treasurer of School of Thought, an international nonprofit that epitomizes his personal and professional focus.
 It is an online education platform that will provide courses, content, and other resources that teach creative and critical thinking skills to anyone and everyone, for free.
 By using the power of creativity to entertain, it aims to make learning how to think a fun and engaging experience, and fulfill a lifelong thirst for understanding and self-awareness.

-Formerly Texas Association of Nonprofit Organizations CEO and volunteer leader for 13 years, Barry helped build the organization into an influential entity throughout Texas and nationally.
-Serving on two Texas Legislature task forces, he led the groups to recommend and then worked to establish the Texas Nonprofit Council.
-He also served as co-chair of the National Council of Nonprofits Task Force on Government Contracting.
+Formerly Texas Association of Nonprofit Organizations CEO and volunteer leader for 13 years, Barry helped build the organization into an influential entity.
+He served on two Texas Legislature task forces and led the groups to recommend and then work to establish the Texas Nonprofit Council.
+During this time he was appointed co-chair of the National Council of Nonprofits Task Force on Government Contracting.

-Barry also co-produced a 3.5 hour DVD on Strengthening Your Nonprofit Organization.
-He has also contributed to the authorship of two books: Conflict to Mediation, A Process for Mediating Group Differences with Dr. Garry McDaniel; and Thinking Strategically Within Nonprofits, Every Organization Is Created For a Purpose, Thinking Strategically Will Achieve That Purpose with Michael Dore.
+Barry co-produced a 3.5 hour DVD on Strengthening Your Nonprofit Organization.
+He also contributed to the authorship of two books: Conflict to Mediation, A Process for Mediating Group Differences with Dr. Garry McDaniel; and Thinking Strategically within Nonprofits, Every Organization Is Created for a Purpose, and Thinking Strategically Will Achieve That Purpose with Michael Dore.
 He wrote the Forward to The Courage to Lead, An Essential Guide for Volunteer Leaders, Board Trustees, and Public Servants by Robert Floyd.

 - Executive Director of the American Creativity Association